Ask your questions in private on our private Facebook Group:

 You’re trying to make more money because you want to get these things.
 You want to get these things or these experiences because those experiences or those material things, you think, will make you feel better.
 They’re going to make you feel good.
 You want to feel good.
 That’s really it.
 That’s the first rung on the ladder then you can look for meaning in life and so on.

 But first, you just want to feel good.
 Why do you want a girl, dudes?
 Because you think that if you get this girl then you’ll feel better.
 It’ll make you feel good.
 Even single masochists – in the end, it makes them feel good to feel pain.
 So everyone’s just trying to feel good.
 And you notice that everything’s driven by your feelings.
-So the faster you understand that and respect it, the faster you’ll get success in everything else you want in your life.
-And the faster you’ll see how ridiculous some people are who don’t respect the power of psychology.
+So the faster you understand that and respect it, and understand it, the faster you’ll get success in everything else you want in your life.
+You know, you’ll see how ridiculous the people are who don’t respect the power of psychology.

 A big part of Tim’s problems in pulling the trigger is because of his shame around sexuality.
 And the only way he’s going to ever deal with the shame around sexuality, is if he respects the psychology around it.
 Why he feels this way and the psychology around sexuality.